slu-csci-5030/material-donor-mutual-assist/backend/admin-module/README.md

-# material-donor-mutual-assist
-This is the repository for Material Donor Mutual Assist project.

-## Test case is writtern for admin-module of backend application

-## Written unit for admin-module section of /donorsList  endpoint and To show material donors the impact of their donations.

 Instructions for Running the Tests:
 For the issue #23: Test case for getting list of donors data using the /donorsList endpoint
 ## Witten unit tests for admin-module section of /donorsList  endpoint